Lesser-known Impacts of AMD

-How has your vision changed since you’ve had macular degeneration?
+How has your vision changed since you’ve had macular degeneration (AMD)?
 My vision has changed a great deal in the 9 years Since I was diagnosed with AMD.
-My intent with this short article is to discuss some of the lesser-known effects of this disease.
+In this short article, I intend to discuss some of the less common impacts of macular degeneration.

 My past history with AMD